Child Support in Alaska

 Using Alaska Child Support Guidelines

 Both parents, whether they are married to one another or not, have a legal obligation to provide financial support to their children.
-In Alaska, courts must follow specific guidelines to determine the amount of child support one parent may be required to pay to the other.
-These guidelines are set out in Rule 90.3 of the Alaska Court Rules.
-Parents can estimate the amount of child support an Alaska court may order by completing either Form DR-305 (Child Support Guidelines Affidavit) or the child support sections of Form DR-105 (Petition for Dissolution of Marriage).
+In Alaska, as in all other states, judges must follow specific guidelines to determine the amount of child support one parent may be required to pay to the other.
+These guidelines are set out in Civil Rule 90.3.

-Finally, a court will want to know all about the custody arrangement you currently have in place, because the percentage of each parent's net income that will be included in a support order depends on the amount of time each parent spends with the children.
-The following rules apply:
+The percentage of each parent's net income that will be included in a child support order depends on the amount of time each parent spends with the children.
+For child support purposes, there are four possible physical custody arrangements:

 Primary Custody

-A court considers one parent to have primary custody if a child lives with that parent for more than 30% of the time—generally 110 overnight stays per year—and with the other parent for less than 30% of the time.
 To calculate child support in a primary custody arrangement, multiply the noncustodial parent's annual net income by 20% for one child, 27% for two children, and 33% for three children.
-If there are more than three children, add an additional 3% for each additional child.
+If there are more than three children, add 3% for each additional child.

 Shared Custody

-In a shared custody arrangement, a court first calculates a support amount for each parent based on the parent's time share.
-Next, the court subtracts the lower support amount (we'll refer to this as Parent A's amount) from the higher support amount (Parent B's amount).
-Finally, the court takes the difference between the two amounts and multiplies that by 1.5.
+In a shared custody arrangement, a judge first calculates a support amount for each parent based on the parent's percentage of physical custody time.
+The parent with the higher amount is the parent who pays support.
+To calculate the amount of support, the judge subtracts the smaller support amount (we'll refer to this as Parent A's amount) from the higher support amount (Parent B's amount).
+Then, the judge takes the difference between the two amounts and multiplies that by 1.5.
 The result is the amount Parent B will pay to Parent A.

 Divided Custody